soundpress/RulesOfNYC/docs/c09/index.rst

    (3) Upon entry of a plea more than 75 days after date of summons or upon entry of default, final determination or judgment  .  .  .  penalties as noted in paragraphs (1) and (2) and additional penalty of $30.00.

-   (4) Upon failure to either pay in full within 7 days, the amount of fine and penalties fixed by an administrative law judge after a determination sustaining the charges, or otherwise comply with the provisions of § 39-12 of these rules, the scheduled fine amount shall be restored and additional penalties shall become due in accordance with the amounts set forth in paragraphs (1), (2) and (3) of this subdivision as if there had been no plea or appearance.
+   (4) Upon failure to either pay in full within 7 days, the amount of fine and penalties fixed by an administrative law judge after a determination sustaining the charges, or otherwise comply with the provisions of 19 RCNY § 39-12, the scheduled fine amount shall be restored and additional penalties shall become due in accordance with the amounts set forth in paragraphs (1), (2) and (3) of this subdivision as if there had been no plea or appearance.

 (b) Abatement of penalties.
 Upon a showing of good cause, made by the respondent under oath or on affirmation, any additional penalty assessed against such respondent may be abated in whole or in part.
 Procedures for such abatement may be fixed by the Director.

 (c) Lessors.

-   (1) Lessors of a vehicle registered with the Bureau under § 39-11(b) who otherwise comply with the provisions of § 39-11(b) shall not be liable for penalties imposed pursuant to this § 39-07.
+   (1) Lessors of a vehicle registered with the Bureau under 19 RCNY § 39-11(b) who otherwise comply with the provisions of 19 RCNY § 39-11(b) shall not be liable for penalties imposed pursuant to this 19 RCNY § 39-07.

-   (2) A lessor of a vehicle registered with the Bureau under § 39-11(b) shall be liable for penalties imposed pursuant to this section only as provided in § 39-11(b), unless such penalties shall be abated as provided in § 39-07(b).
+   (2) A lessor of a vehicle registered with the Bureau under 19 RCNY § 39-11(b) shall be liable for penalties imposed pursuant to this section only as provided in 19 RCNY § 39-11(b), unless such penalties shall be abated as provided in 19 RCNY § 39-07(b).

 (d) Vehicle release penalties.
-For non-payment of a vehicle release penalty pursuant to § 4-08(a)(9) of chapter 4 of title 34, the Parking Violations Bureau may assess additional penalties in the same manner and in the same amounts as set forth in subdivision (a) of this section.
+For non-payment of a vehicle release penalty pursuant to 34 RCNY § 4-08(a)(9), the Parking Violations Bureau may assess additional penalties in the same manner and in the same amounts as set forth in subdivision (a) of this section.